BerkeleyAutomation/sd-maskrcnn/README.md

 - matplotlib
 - flask (if labelling images)
 ```
+These can all be installed by running `pip3 install -r requirements.txt`.
+(TODO: get version numbers)

 Additionally, in order to compute COCO benchmarks, the COCO API must be installed inside the repository root directory.
 Get it [here.](https://github.com/cocodataset/cocoapi)
 Then, navigate to `cocoapi/PythonAPI/` and run `make install`.

-`image-labelling-tool` contains a tool for labelling segmasks.
+`image-labelling-tool` contains a lightweight web application for labelling segmasks.
-More instructions are contained in `image-labelling-tool/save_masks.ipynb`.
+More instructions on how to use it are contained in `image-labelling-tool/save_masks.ipynb`.

 ## Standard Dataset Format
 All datasets, both real and sim, are assumed to be in the following format: